Parameter-efficient Multi-Task and Multi-Domain Learning using Factorized Tensor Networks: Related Work

 \textbf{Multi-domain learning (MDL)} focuses on adapting one network to multiple unseen domains or tasks.
 MDL setup trains models on task-specific modules built upon the frozen backbone network.
-This setup helps MDL networks to avoid negative transfer learning or catastrophic forgetting, which is common among multi-task learning methods.
+This setup helps MDL networks avoid negative transfer learning or catastrophic forgetting, which is common among multi-task learning methods.
 The work by \cite{rebuffi2017learning, rebuffi2018efficient} introduces the task-specific parameters called residual adapters.
 The architecture introduces these adapters as a series or parallel connection on the backbone for a downstream task.
 Inspired by pruning techniques, Packnet \cite{mallya2018packnet} learns on multiple domains sequentially on a single task to decrease the overhead storage, which comes at the cost of performance.
 Similarly, the Piggyback \cite{mallya2018piggyback} method uses binary masks as the module for task-specific parameters.
 These masks are applied to the weights of the backbone to adapt them to new domains.
 To extend this work, WTPB \cite{mancini2018adding} uses the affine transformations of the binary mask on their backbone to extend the flexibility for better learning.
 BA$^{2}$ \cite{berriel2019budget} proposed a budget-constrained MDL network that selects the feature channels in the convolutional layer.
-It gives parameter efficient network by dropping the feature channels based on budget but at the cost of performance. \cite{zhao2021and} paper learns the adapter modules and the plug-in architecture of the modules using NAS.
-Spot-Tune \cite{guo2019spottune} learns a policy network, which decides whether to pass each image through Fine-Tuning or pre-trained networks.
+It gives a parameter-efficient network by dropping the feature channels based on budget but at the cost of performance.
+DA3~\cite{yang2022da3} introduces a memory- and parameter-efficient method with a specific focus on on-device applications.
+DA3 freezes multiplicative weights and masks and only updates the additive bias terms. \cite{zhao2021and} paper learns the adapter modules and the plug-in architecture of the modules using NAS.
+Spot-Tune \cite{guo2019spottune} learns a policy network, which decides whether to pass each image through Fine-Tuning or pretrained networks.
 It neglects the parameter efficiency factor and emphasises more on performance.
-TAPS \cite{wallingford2022task} adaptively learns to change a small number of layers in pre-trained network for the downstream task.
+TAPS \cite{wallingford2022task} adaptively learns to change a small number of layers in a pretrained network for the downstream task.